Back

 1. Collect relevant data and ensure users can access insights

 Access to sustainability data is key.
 It’s important to be able to collect relevant and timely data, and then distribute it to those who can use it to make better informed decisions.
 To achieve this, the best place to begin is to understand what data you have access to and control over.
 When dealing with any gaps in the data, you can use assumptions where necessary (remembering to track these clearly), and over time build out your data model to include additional sources.
-As data is fed through the data pipeline and aggregated, you need to ensure it is being segmented and visualised with the end users in mind.
+As data is fed through the data pipeline and aggregated, you need to ensure it is being segmented and visualized with the end users in mind.
 For example, we supported our client with the collection of data from third-party suppliers on hardware recyclability, allowing us to create a circularity report that displayed sustainability properties of materials used across their IT lifecycle.
 The report was made readily available to IT procurement.

-Data-driven sustainability, when embedded correctly in an organisation, is continuous.
+Data-driven sustainability, when embedded correctly in an organization, is continuous.
 It allows you to make improvements and track progress.
 However, it’s also more than a report card for past performance – the data should give you the opportunity to conduct forecast analysis and mitigate any expected bumps along the way, or discover through trend analysis the areas which may offer quick wins.

 Data-driven sustainability is well suited to carbon emissions, but other areas such as water usage, circularity measurements, biodiversity, and more can fit into a data-driven approach.
-As the scope widens, so does the need to interface with third parties who are providing goods and services to an organisation.
+As the scope widens, so does the need to interface with third parties who are providing goods and services to an organization.
 Although collecting data from these indirect sources may be more of a challenge, beginning to estimate other areas of sustainability and third-party interactions will provide long-term dividends, ensuring that you have data across the sustainability spectrum and scopes.

-1. Dedicate people to sustainability reporting, and engage your wider stakeholder communities
+4. Dedicate people to sustainability reporting, and engage your wider stakeholder communities

 Once set up, the data pipeline and reporting layer provides tangible metrics, but it is the people and relevant decision makers that extract the value from a data-driven approach to sustainability.
 Having employees understand the approach and strategic direction enables this data to be used to its full effect and will also make the data collection easier when everyone understands how their area fits into the sustainability data model.
 At a higher level, data governance should also be a priority to ensure there is an agreed process regarding all aspects of data management.

-Contact us
+Contact Us